CiscoCloud/distributive/README.md

 This readme documents the current (development) version of distributive.

 Distributive is a tool for running distributed health checks in datacenters.
 It was designed with Consul in mind, but is platform agnostic.
+It is simple to configure (with JSON checklists) and easy to deploy and run.
+It has no dependencies, and can be shipped as a speedy 4MB (yes, megabytes!) binary.

-The architecture is such that some external server will ask the host to execute this program, reading in from some JSON file, and will record this program's exit code and standard out.
+Usually, some external server will ask the host to execute this program, reading a checklist from a JSON file, and will record this program's exit code and standard out.

 The exit code meanings are defined as [Consul] [1] and [Sensu] [2] recognize them.